Zephyr3311/Trading-View/README.md

-# MyTradingView
+# Trading View Project
 [![Netlify Status](https://api.netlify.com/api/v1/badges/317da820-20d5-45f2-b0a3-f2c49feb5bf7/deploy-status)](https://app.netlify.com/sites/mztrading/deploys)

-A powerful stock options analysis tool built with **Next.js**, designed to help users explore and analyze stock option data efficiently.
+A comprehensive stock options analysis platform developed using Next.js, providing efficient tools for examining and interpreting option data.

 > ⚠️ **Disclaimer:**
 > This application is intended for **educational and informational purposes only**.
 It does **not constitute financial advice** and makes no guarantees about investment outcomes.
 Users are solely responsible for any decisions made using this application.